akoaysigod/GameEngine/README.md

 # howto
 If you know SpriteKit you can probably skip this.
 One thing worth keeping in mind is the `TextNode` will take a really long time to create with no compiler optimization.
 The algorithm is pretty intense and the array bound checking kills it.
 It's worth running once with optimizations to force the font textures to be saved to disk.

-Currently, I have a bunch of temporary code in `GameViewController` you should probably delete that if compiling down to a framework.
-Alternatively, to just test stuff out you can just use the `GameEngineTest` target which is not actually a unit test target.
+To just test stuff out you can just build the `GameEngineTest` target which is not actually a unit test target.
+The `TestGameViewController` is already setup to display some stuff.

 Otherwise, subclass `GameViewController` and in `viewDidLoad()`: